By Dennis Delaney, Inside Sales Manager

 - Horse and horn flies can spread Anaplasmosis which can increase mortality rates and lower production outputs.

 Many commercial “fly control” minerals compromise nutrition.
-IGR and CTC options with ample nutrient fortification and the added benefit of increased forage utilization through Amaferm.
+IGR and AUREO 3G options with ample nutrient fortification and the added benefit of increased forage utilization through Amaferm.